Fundacio-Bit/covid-tourism-rss-news-reporting/README.md

-# COVID TOURISM RSS NEWS REPORTING
+# TOURISM RSS NEWS REPORTING

 Project developed and managed by: